davidsondefaria/desafio-hubla/processDescription.md

 I started adding the `transactions` resource, setting up unit and e2e tests and creating the `Transaction` entity along with TypeORM decorators.
 Also, installed Swagger to create our API documentation.
+I made some progress changing and defining types and upgrading our API doc.